AIEngr/Customer-Segmentation/README.md

    ```

 ## Usage
-1. Place your customer dataset in the `data/` folder.
-2. Run the preprocessing and segmentation workflow from the notebook or scripts.
+ Run the preprocessing and segmentation workflow from the notebook or scripts.
-3. Review the generated cluster analysis and visualizations in the `results/` folder.

 ## Example Workflow
 - Load and clean customer data